tanvirmahade/mehedi-itdu/README.md

 MehediIitdu\CoreComponentRepository\CoreComponentRepositoryServiceProvider::class
 ```
 ## In Controller
-add this at the top in controller
+Add this at the top of controller
 ``` php
 use CoreComponentRepository;
 ```
 ## In Controller method
-add this in controller method.
+Add this in controller method.
 You can use it in any method in controller;
 ``` php
 CoreComponentRepository::instantiateShopRepository();
 ```